Mehreen Faruqi: Federal politics

 On 9 October 2023, Faruqi criticised the decision to illuminate Parliament House in the colours of the Israeli flag (blue and white) to show solidarity with the people of Israel in the wake of the 2023 Hamas-led attack on Israel.
 Faruqi wrote on Twitter 'One colonial government supporting another.
 What a disgrace. #FreePalestine'.
-In response, Prime Minister Anthony Albanese accused Faruqi 'trying to play politics with this issue'.
+In response, Prime Minister Anthony Albanese accused Faruqi of 'trying to play politics with this issue'.
 The Australian Jewish News also expressed their disappointment with Faruqi's comments, which were made two days after the initial 7 October attack.
 Faruqi, referring to the Israeli blockade of Gaza, said "Throwing bombs of white phosphorus is not defending yourself, denying 2.3 million people of food, water, electricity, fuel is not defending yourself."
 Senator Jordon Steele-John echoed her statements, saying that "It is a complete siege, a textbook definition of collective punishment" and criticised the government failure to condemn Israeli "crime against humanity."

 Subsequently, on Monday 6 November 2023, Faruqi led her Greens colleagues in a Senate walkout, protesting the Albanese government's refusal to call for a ceasefire to the Gaza war.
 Faruqi described the Albanese government as "gutless, heartless, cowards."
 She stated that "You are watching the massacre of thousands of Palestinians by Israel, and you are not condemning Israel, you refuse to call for an immediate ceasefire," to which Labor Senator Don Farrell responded that Faruqi and her colleagues were 'making hay' out of the tragic situation.
 Faruqi later stated it was "disgraceful" and "despicable" of Farrell to frame the Greens' calls for a ceasefire as a "political play".

 Faruqi was returned as Deputy Greens Leader following the 2025 Australian Federal Election, under new party leader Larissa Waters.
 In July 2025, Faruqi held a sign which called for sanctions on Israel and referred to the humanitarian situation in Gaza at the opening of parliament, while she asked Prime minister Albanese to sanction Israel.
 The Senate later sanctioned her protest and banned Faruqi from partaking in any parliamentary overseas delegations during the 48th parliament.
 In August 2025, Faruqi attended and spoke at the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

 During her speech at the 2025 Australian Greens National Conference, she claimed that Greens should embrace and proudly present itself as a eco-socialist party.